eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 #### 2.10.2.
 SetMarkersAction

 Response to the `RequestMarkersAction` containing all validation markers.
 Sent from the server to the client.
+This action always sends the entire list of markers.
+Thus, clients can replace all markers for a specific `reason` with the new ones that have been sent with the same `reason`.

 <details open><summary>Code</summary>